PostHog/posthog.com/contents/apps/sentry-connector/docs.md

 From Sentry you will now be able to go directly to the affected person in PostHog and watch the session recording for when the exception happened, see what else the user has done, and find their details.
 Don't forget to click the little icon to the side of the URL, not the URL itself.

+### Who maintains this app?

+This app is maintained by PostHog.
+If you have issues with the app not functioning as intended, please [raise a bug report](https://github.com/PostHog/posthog/issues/new?assignees=&labels=bug&template=bug_report.md) to let us know!

 ### What if I have feedback on this app?

 We love feature requests and feedback!
 Please [create an issue](https://github.com/PostHog/posthog/issues/new?assignees=&labels=enhancement%2C+feature&template=feature_request.md) to tell us what you think.

 ### What if my question isn't answered above?

+We love answering questions.
+Ask us anything via [our FAQ page](/questions).

-You can [join the PostHog Community Slack group](/slack) to ask more questions, or get advice on developing your own PostHog apps.
+You can also [join the PostHog Community Slack group](/slack) to collaborate with others and get advice on developing your own PostHog apps.